Prag8855/aab/content/guides/convert-to-german-driving-licence.md

 You can convert **driving licences from any other country**.
 You can do this **anytime after you move to Germany**.[^7] I applied over 1 year after my *[[Anmeldung]]*.

 You can't always convert truck or motorcycle licences.
 It depends on the country it comes from.
-For example, you can't a Canadian motorcycle licence.
+For example, you can't convert a Canadian motorcycle licence.
 This is not a problem with EU and [[EEA]] driving licences.

 You can convert an expired EU or [[EEA]] driving licence.[^8] You can't convert an expired driving licence from other countries.[^6] You can't convert a temporary licence or a learner's permit.